Kanye West Releases Campaign Video Weeks Before Presidential Election

 Kanye West tweeted his first video in his bid to become president of the United States, less than one month prior to the 2020 presidential election.
 As reported by The Inquisitr, West had announced his bid for the presidency on July 4.

 The video had garnered over a million views in under an hour.
-In it, West stood in front of a black and white American flag graphic while he spoke about family, Americans, and faith.
+In it, West stood in front of a black and white American flag graphic while he spoke about his core values.
 He wore a casual, black t-shirt and directed his speech off-camera.
-Close ups of the flag were cut with stock footage of hands underwater, a family praying at dinner, a bible study group, satellite footage of the International Space Station, and an elderly man being greeted by his family as West spoke.
+Close ups of the flag were cut with stock footage of hands underwater, people praying at a meal, a bible study group, satellite footage of the International Space Station, and an elderly man being greeted by his family as West spoke.

 “Our fellow Americans, that we all prosper together, we have to act on faith.
 With the sure knowledge that we are pursuing the right goals and doing the right things.”